 When you start to sense the buildup and beginnings of a meltdown, the first thing you should do is pause and take a deep breath.
 Our reactions influence their behavior so do your best to stay regulated and calm.
 I know (trust me, I do!) that it is challenging to do but try not to overreact or yell.
 Notice out loud that you’ve noticed a shift, perhaps “Wow, something just happened here.”
 Get down on their level, so they feel seen, heard, and reassured that you are there with them.

 Encourage them to take slow deep breaths with you.
 Together breathe in for three seconds, hold for two seconds, and breathe out for five seconds.
-It is important that the exhalation is longer and more drawn out than the inhalation to cue the parasympathetic nervous system to relax their body.
+The exhalation must be longer and more drawn out than the inhalation to cue the parasympathetic nervous system to relax their body.
 Breathe deeply from the belly, not the chest.

 Kelly notes that another way to activate the parasympathetic system is by humming or shushing.
 She states that you can begin practicing breathing exercises as young as 18 months with “hot cocoa breaths.”
 Teach this skill in advance when your child is happy and calm, so they already know the technique when it is needed.
 If your child resists and does not want to participate, just continue to model the breathing yourself.
 Normalize the coping skills you want your child to learn.